uwe-app/website/site/docs/data-sources/configuration.md

 {{import "header"}}

 Data sources are a folder in `site/data-sources` containing a configuration file and JSON data documents.
-When data sources are found an `all` index is created containing all the documents and you can [create additional indices]({{ link "/docs/data-sources/create-indices/" }}) if you need to.
+When data sources are found an `all` index is created containing all the documents and you can [[docs/data-sources/create-indices|create additional indices]] if you need to.

 Imagine we are creating pages from a collection of quotes; the filesystem layout looks like this: